Affiliate Marketing on Instagram: An Actionable Guide for 2022

 Brands know this, and this is where Instagram affiliates come in.
 Choosing brands that fit with your niche and build strong and lasting relationships with them to create consistency for both them and you.

 You don’t need a massive following to engage and form relationships with brands.
 Small accounts with highly-engaged audiences less than 5,000 followers are like gold for brands.
 Once you have a community that loves and interacts with your content, you’re in the perfect position to reach out to your carefully selected brands and establish relationships.

 Pro-tip: Negotiating with brands for a discount code alongside your affiliate links is a great way to increase your revenue while still generating business for your partner brands.
 Promo codes incentivize sales, and many affiliate networks will allow you to get credit for those promo codes even if someone doesn’t click your link.

 Monetizing directly through the Instagram platform may work for new creators.

-But a multi-platform approach that prioritizes your own website traffic is your best way to sustainably monetize your Instagram following.
+But the future of affiliate marketing is a multi-platform approach that prioritizes your own website traffic is your best way to sustainably monetize your Instagram following.

 Staying consistent and building an engaged audience that knows, likes and trusts you prepares you to build your affiliate marketing strategy on Instagram and beyond.